-Civic Use: Public or quasi-public uses in residential or nonresidential areas that are accessible to the public and primarily serve as gathering or meeting areas for the immediate community, or reserved as open space that provides a community amenity or promotes environmental or ecological functions.
+Civic Use: Public or quasi-public uses in residential or nonresidential areas that are accessible to the public and primarily serve as gathering or meeting areas for the immediate community or reserved as open space that provides a community amenity or promotes environmental or ecological functions.
 Civic uses may be public buildings; defined space in residential, commercial, or mixed-use buildings; or outdoor space constructed to accommodate community gatherings.
 Such uses typically include churches, schools, libraries, community centers, amphitheaters, and property owner association meeting space or club houses.
+Civic Uses include Active Recreation Open Space, Passive Recreation Open Space, and Community Open Space.